-35 Of note, data collected from migrants with Syrian nationality were intentionally excluded from this MSNA, as needs data for Syrians, both refugees and non-refugees, is covered by the VASyR.
+35 Of note, data collected from migrants with Syrian nationality were intentionally excluded from this MSNA, as needs data for Syrians, both refugees and non-refugees is covered by the VASVP

+Syrians, both refugees and non-refugees, is covered by the VASyR.
 36 All levels of disabilities are considered here.